 Pay range: $10 to $20 an hour, and up to $50 for certain custom work.

 Qualifications: Be competent in various aspects of home improvement, have your own tools, be self-motivated and have good customer-service skills.
 Be on a first-name basis with the manager of your hardware store.

 The nitty-gritty: Administrative tasks in doctors' offices are usually the bulk of the workload.
 In essence, you're performing front-office duties, such as checking in patients, verifying insurance information, answering telephones, scheduling appointments and typing.
 You may also be the one who maintains supplies.
 Some assistants help physicians with procedures and prepare medical records.
 If you have the training, you may perform direct patient care such as conducting an EKG, specimen collection, wound care, medication administration and checking vital signs.

-Qualifications: Some employers permit you to learn on the job, but a certificate of training from a nationally recognized Medical Assistant Program or National Certification as a Certified Medical Assistant is preferred.
+Qualifications: Some employers permit you to learn on the job, but a certificate from a nationally recognized medical assistant program is preferred.
 Related experience can sometimes serve in lieu of formal training and/or certification.
 Knowledge of medical terminology is useful.
 The sight of blood shouldn't make you squeamish.

 Kerry Hannon, AARP jobs expert, is the author of What's Next?
 Finding Your Passion and Your Dream Job in Your Forties, Fifties and Beyond and Great Jobs for Everyone 50+: Finding Work That Keeps You Happy and Healthy … and Pays the Bills.
 Follow her on Twitter @kerryhannon.